throughnothing/Panky/README.md

 you probably want to use either [Twiggy](http://search.cpan.org/perldoc?Twiggy), or the builtin [Mojolicious](http://search.cpan.org/perldoc?Mojolicious) server.

+To install the dependencies for [Panky](http://search.cpan.org/perldoc?Panky), simply run:

+    cpanm --installdeps .

+If you're using OSX, there's a good chance [EV](http://search.cpan.org/perldoc?EV) will fail to install.
+A nasty workaround for this for now, is to download the latest EV package tarball (link can be found here: https://metacpan.org/module/EV ), and modify the `Makefile.PL`.
+Find the `WriteMakefile` section near the bottom, and add:

+    CC => 'gcc',

+to its outermost arguments list.
+You should get something like:

+    WriteMakefile(
+        dist => { ... },
+        depend => { ... },
+        CC => 'gcc',
+        INC       => "-Ilibev",
+        DEFINE    => "$DEFINE",
+        NAME => "EV",

+Once you've done that, you can `cpanm .` from inside the code directory to install it.
+After that, the rest of the dependencies should install fine on OS X using `cpanm --installdeps .`

 ## Environment Variables

 [Panky](http://search.cpan.org/perldoc?Panky) is configured via environment variables to make it easy to install on